Event-based vision sensing and its application to pedestrian detection for intelligent transportation and surveillance

+Given the expansive definition \cite{survey1} of event-based sensors and the wide variety of related devices \cite{lack1}, a rigorous and unified system remains undeveloped \cite{lack2}.
+Before presenting the search process, we therefore clarify the scope of this review.
+In this paper, the term ``EBC'' is broadly used to denote vision sensors capable of capturing dynamic event signals, including technologies referred to as DVS, DAVIS, EVS, and related event-based cameras.
+Meanwhile, the EB-PD task considered here primarily focuses on pedestrian-related perception for intelligent transportation and active safety, while also encompassing scenario-specific tasks such as posture identification, static pedestrian detection, and road-target segmentation.

 Our methodology for locating relevant literature involved both direct searching and the snowballing technique.
-We utilized platforms such as IEEE Xplore digital library, springer, ScienceDirect, ACM, and Google Scholar for direct search to include both scientific databases and open-access pre-prints.\footnote{The compiled documentation supporting our research is publicly available at https://github.com/TristanWH/DVS4PD.} Table \ref{query} shows the search terms we used across platforms and the number of papers searched for.
-Our covered a decade, from 2014 to the cusp of 2024, and resulted in the identification of 353 pertinent articles.
+We utilized platforms such as IEEE Xplore digital library, Springer, ScienceDirect, ACM, and Google Scholar for direct search to include both scientific databases and open-access pre-prints.\footnote{The compiled documentation supporting our research is publicly available at \url{https://github.com/TristanWH/DVS4PD}.} Table~\ref{query} summarizes the search terms used on each platform and the number of records retrieved.
+The search covered publications from 2014 to early 2026 and identified 353 relevant articles.

 \newcolumntype{Y}{>{ \arraybackslash}p}